 Project: Safe House

-We are partnered with a Kenya missionary friend of ours, Rev. Teresa June Webb to raise funds for the construction of a safe house in Suswa, Kenya.
+We are partnered with a Kenya missionary friend of ours, Rev. Teresa June Estes to build a safe house in Suswa, Kenya.
 As of Spring 2018, we have begun construction of the project.

 This safe house will be for young Kenyan girls who face the difficulties of a lack of access to education, the horrors of female genital mutilation (FGM), and the slavery of childhood marriage.
 It is our mission to come alongside Teresa as she rescues these young girls through her Desert Rose Girls Rescue project.
 We want to give them the opportunity of a better life, and the chance to grow up and flourish in a loving and safe environment.